 - Web 1.0

 - 1st generation

 - Linking existing information (Provide links to websites with specific words or phrases)

 - Google Search and other search engines made it possible for users to search the web to locate web pages of interest.

 - Web 2.0

-- Dynamic content creation
+- Support more dynamic content creation and social interaction.

 - Facebook is most common in Web 2.0

 - Web 3.0

 - Identifies relationships between data

 - Personalized content creation for users

-- computer-generated information requiring less human interaction

 - Siri and Google Assistant are examples of Web 3.0 applications.